sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 | Decision Tree         |           |        |          |          |
 | Random Forest         |           |        |          |          |
 | [BERT]                |           |        |          |          |

+The confusion matrix:
+Show examples of some erroneous predictions.
+Can you understand where the error is coming from?

+Do some more analysis to better understand how your model behaves.

+Have a position on the leaderboard of this competition.
+Rank: